 Ingestible collagen — particularly in the form of powders — is not a fad that was simply named a “rising trend” in 2017.
 It has been common practice in Asia for years, and though it made it big in the U.S. about two years ago, it is 2019 and a lot of us still don’t know how it works or how to shop for it.
 Aside from buzzworthy Vital Proteins, what else is there and what should you look for in a collagen supplement?
 The good news is that collagen is easier to find than ever before.
-ExpoWest 2019 — a natural products exposition — exposed the ingredient as a rising trend that will continue to be worked into drinks, foods and more.
+ExpoWest 2019 — natural products exposition — exposed the ingredient as a rising trend that will continue to be worked into drinks, foods and more.
 (Think: water, protein bars, oatmeal and peanut butter.)

 What is Collagen?

 Collagen is the main structural protein in various connective tissues of the body and has been shown to be revolutionary in promoting good skin, hair, nail, bones and joint health.
 It is actually the most abundant form of protein in mammals and comprises about 25-35 percent of the protein content in our bodies.
 A key benefit of collagen?
 It supplies 18 amino acids, especially one that is not found in any other type of protein: hydroxyproline.
 The body uses this amino acid to produce more new collagen on its own.

-Most forms of ingestible collagen out there is sourced from cows, pigs and fish.
+Most forms of ingestible collagen out there are sourced from cows, pigs and fish.
 And while the most common form is bovine and cow collagen, fish collagen should not be overlooked.
 Marine collagen is smaller in molecule size, making it more “bioavailable,” which means that more of it enters the bloodstream.

 View this post on Instagram